Creating Your Own Callback

 }

-The real implementation of the callback is done in the nested class Strategy.
+The actual implementation of the callback is done in the nested class Strategy.
 This class is a sub-class of the Callback class and is defined as follows.

 const std::vector<Var> m_x;